Vantiq/vantiq-extension-sources/camelConnector/README.md

 ## Messages to the Source

-Messages are sent to the source as Notifications, and are delivered as _events_ to the associated source.
+Messages are sent to the source as _notifications_, and are delivered as _events_ to the associated source.
-The data arrives as a VAIL object, where the properties in the event correspond to those sent from the Camel application. being the column name and the values being the column value.
-If multiple rows of data are returned by the pollQuery, each row will be sent as a unique Notification.
+Messages sent to Vantiq from the component/connector will arrive as Vail objects, where the property names correspond to the Map keys.
 The Vantiq Component expects messages in an exchange to arrive in the form of a Java Map.
 However, messages arriving in Json format will be accepted as well.
+When constructing your Camel Application, you must keep this in mind.

 ## Messages from the Source

 Messages that are sent to the component will arrive in a Camel Exchange as a Java Map, where the keys in the map correspond to the property names in the object sent from Vantiq.
-Messages sent to Vantiq from the component will arrive as Vail objects, where the property names correspond to the Map keys.

 ## Select Statements

 In order to interact with the Apache application, one option is to use VAIL to select from the source.
 To do this, you will need to specify query message using the WITH clause on the VAIL SELECT statement.
-The data will be returned to VANTIQ as a set of _rows_, where each _row_ contains containsa a set of properties..
+The data will be returned to VANTIQ as a set of _rows_, where each _row_ contains contains a set of properties..

 The following example uses a Vail Select Statement to **query** an application:
 ```js